Soccer-Former Bayern Munich coach Flick takes over Germany to 2024

-He will succeed current coach Joachim Loew, with whom he won the World Cup as an assistant in 2014.
+He will succeed Joachim Loew, with whom he won the World Cup as an assistant in 2014, and will be looking to complete an overhaul that was started in 2019 but was disrupted by a string of bad results and the coronavirus pandemic.

 "Everything happened surprisingly quickly for me and I am happy to be national team coach from the autumn," Flick, who was the frontrunner for the post, said in a statement.

+"My joy is great because I see the quality of the players, especially the young ones, in Germany.
+So we have every reason to approach the next tournaments, for example our home Euro 2024 with optimism."

-Flick led Bayern to six titles in the 2019/2020 season and also won this season's Bundesliga crown but decided to leave the champions after 18 months in charge.
+Flick led Bayern to six titles in the 2019/2020 season and also won this season's Bundesliga crown after initially taking over as an interim coach in late 2019, but decided to leave the champions after 18 successful months in charge despite a contract to 2023.

+"I would like to congratulate the DFB for their choice of coach," said Bayern CEO Karl-Heinz Rummenigge, who had agreed to Flick's wish to leave and end his contrat early.

+"I wish Hansi Flick the same success with the national team that he has had with Bayern."

 A 6-0 thrashing by Spain in the Nations League in November was Germany's worst defeat in competitive football.

+"He was from the start at the very top our my wish list," Oliver Bierhoff, national team director, said.

+"I know the human and technical qualities of Hansi Flick and I appreciate them since our many successful years together in the national team."

-(Reporting by Karolos Grohmann; Editing by Peter Rutherford and Timothy Heritage )
+(Reporting by Karolos Grohmann; Editing by Peter Rutherford, Timothy Heritage and Pritha Sarkar )

 ((karolos.grohmann@thomsonreuters.com; +491743343192;))